Bismillah Meaning And Its Benefits | Video Insight

 In Shama’il Tirmidhi, Abu Ayyub Ansari said that once while the companions were in the Prophet’s (PBUH) assembly, someone presented food to him.
 The narrator said that he had never noticed any food with so much barakah at the start, while in the end there was no barakah remaining in it.
 When they asked Muhammad (PBUH) about it, he mentioned that, at first, they all recited Bismillah before eating, while someone joined the meal in the end without saying Bismillah, so Satan ate with him.

-Bismillah upon entering and leaving one’s house
+Bismillah and its meaning upon entering and leaving one’s house

 According to Sahih Muslim, the Prophet (PBUH) said that saying Bismillah upon coming into the house or eating makes Satan say to his followers that they will have no place to stay the night or eat dinner.
 However, not saying Bismillah when entering the house leads to Satan telling his followers that they have discovered a place to stay for the night, and if one doesn’t say Bismillah when eating, Satan says to his followers that they have uncovered a place to stay for the night along with food.